RESOStandards/transport/DATA-DICTIONARY.md

 }
 ```

-If paging were needed, the next query would ask for records with a `ModificationTimestamp` of less than any found on the current page.
+In the previous example, the client has requested 100 records but only the 3 shown were available.
+Clients should be prepared to paginate with page sizes less than the requested size.
+For example, if 1,000 were requested but only 100 were supported on the server, the consumer's next query should have a `$top=100` and `$skip=100`.

-### Example: GET Lookups by ModificationTimestamp with `$count=true`
+### Example: GET Lookups with `$count=true`
-The following example shows retrieving a page of records, as determined by the provider, using a `ModificationTimestamp` query using `$orderby=ModificationTimestamp desc`.
+Providers MUST support the OData `$count=true` parameter.

 ```
-GET /Lookup?$count=true&$filter=ModificationTimestamp lt 2020-08-01T00:00:00Z&$orderby=ModificationTimestamp desc
+GET /Lookup?$count=true
 ```
 ```
 {